 - Stop all smoking or chewing tobacco use for at least 3-6 months before surgery.

 - Be certain to follow your surgeon’s instructions regarding any medications you may be taking to control other health conditions.

 - Begin taking two showers a day a few days before you enter the hospital.
 Use a good soap.
 Wash very well from your breasts to below your waist.
 Make sure to clean between any folds of skin.

 - Arrive on time to the hospital, with supplies from home for a 2-3 day hospital stay.
-You may only need an overnight bag if you are having the adjustable gastric banding procedure.
 If you use special equipment for sleep apnea, you should bring your machine to the hospital.